tchowvelocify/ecmascript6/README.md

     ```

   <a name="comments--singleline"></a><a name="17.2"></a>
   - [18.2](#comments--singleline) Use `//` for single line comments.
-Place single line comments on a newline above the subject of the comment.
+Comments that apply to a single line can go on the right of the line as long as the total line length is reasonable.
 Put an empty line before the comment unless it’s on the first line of a block.

     ```javascript
-    // bad
+    // good
     const active = true;  // is current tab

     // good